gnamse/Hangfire.CockroachDB/README.md

 Contributors:
 Burhan Irmikci (barhun), Zachary Sims(zsims), kgamecarter, Stafford Williams (staff0rd), briangweber, Viktor Svyatokha (ahydrax), Christopher Dresel (Dresel), , Vincent Vrijburg, David Roth (davidroth) and Tinyakov.

-Hangfire.PostgreSql is an Open Source project licensed under the terms of the LGPLv3 license.
+Hangfire.CockroachDb is an Open Source project licensed under the terms of the LGPLv3 license.
 Please see http://www.gnu.org/licenses/lgpl-3.0.html for license text or COPYING.LESSER file distributed with the source code.

 This work is based on the work of Sergey Odinokov, author of Hangfire. <http://hangfire.io/>